-Each ATS will have the opportunity to meet and observe the Team Physician and his designees (Registered nurses and Physician Assistants).
+Each ATS will have the opportunity to meet and observe the Team Physician and his designees (Fellows, Physician Assistants, and Registered Nurses).
 The ATS will learn a great deal by observing and listening to these health care professionals as they evaluate patients afflicted with various injuries and conditions.
 The ATS are also encouraged to ask questions at the appropriate times.